malfaux/snakecheese/gadjolib/README.txt

 description
 ===========

-*gadjo.requestprovider* solves the problem of accessing django's HTTPRequest object whenever is needed, without explicitely passing it down the path of code.
+*gadjo.requestprovider* gives access to django's HTTPRequest object whenever is needed, without explicitly passing it down the path of code.

-one of the first solutions was to use python thread's locals() but, `as described here`_, this is not so safe. other solutions are available but those only solve the problem locally.

 usage
 =====